containeroo/netseption/README.md

   script: python /app/netseption.py
 ```

-In order to set the configration environment variables, go to your project (repository) containing the calico networkset.
+In order to set the configration environment variables, go to your project (repository) containing the networkset.
 Go to `Settings` -> `CI / CD` -> `Variabels` -> `Expand`.

 After you have set all variables you can create a pipeline schedule.
 This ensures your job runs regularly.